CommandPost/CommandPost-Website/index.md

 It's been translated into Arabic, Bengali, Catalan, Chinese (Simplified), Chinese (Traditional), Danish, Dutch, French, German, Greek, Hindi, Hungarian, Italian, Japanese, Korean, Malayalam, Norwegian, Panjabi/Punjabi, Polish, Portuguese, Russian, Spanish, Swedish, Ukrainian & Vietnamese by our awesome community.

-It's used by filmmakers, scientists and just general macOS fans all over the world to seriously speed up mundane tasks through powerful and customisable automation tools.
+It's used by filmmakers, developers, scientists and macOS power users all over the world to seriously speed up mundane tasks through powerful and customisable automation tools.

 For example, you can apply individual effects within Final Cut Pro or After Effects with the single tap of a button.
 It also has powerful Windows management tools.